TobiasKloepper/Digital-Tools-for-Finance/README.md

 Some branches were not deleted after being merged.
 This is because we wanted to preserve the history and facilitate the evaluation.

+This weekend we decided to reorganize the repo and we renamed a few folders and files and this caused their commit history to look much shorter.
+For example, the folder "LaTeX Exercises" used to be called just "text".
+In Github now, when checking the history of "LaTeX Exercises" we see only two commits: [LaTeX Exercise](https://github.com/TobiasKloepper/Digital-Tools-for-Finance/commits/master/LaTeX%20Exercises).
+However, when checking the entire repo on an older commit and revising the "text" folder, its history is full: [old "text" folder before renaming](https://github.com/TobiasKloepper/Digital-Tools-for-Finance/commits/3927138639e22ba7f954d65d5dd6b5b4cc903661/text).
+We just thought it would be relevant to mention this.

 # Writing with LaTeX
 The folder [LaTeX Exercises](LaTeX%20Exercises) contains all the LaTex exercises.